Tariff trends mostly downwards, but non-tariff measures increasingly used

 .

-Figure 5.
-Since 2010, tariffs on the preferential basis have declined faster than MFN tariffs
+Figure 3.
+Tariffs on the preferential basis have declined faster than MFN tariffs Figure 3.
+Tariffs on the preferential basis have declined faster than MFN tariffs

 – ‒